Marketing ideas to promote your business

 Get active on social media

 You can try to build a following by putting out interesting content, or you can pay to push ads and posts to specific audiences.
 But be careful not to spam.
-Check out our guide to the golden rules of social media.

 Use SEO to attract prospects to your site

 To build a website that shows up when people search for the products or services you sell, you’ll need to use the right keywords and get other sites to link back to you.
 But the payoff can be big.
 Find out more in our guide to SEO for small business.

 Create articles, videos or podcasts with useful or interesting information and use them to bring people to your site.

 Offer tutorials or webinars

 Offer to guide prospects through an issue or a problem for free.
 You can do it in person, on a video call, or via a webinar.